 Please out more by following our guide on using the ls command in Linux.

 In Linux, the

 tree command is used to recursively display the contents of a directory.

-tree command returns a depth-based indented list of all the files in both the current directory and all subdirectories.
+tree command returns a depth-based indented list of all the files in the current directory and subdirectories.

 This command is incredibly helpful when you want to work out the folder structure of a directory.